 Talking to a qualified adult who is not involved in an adolescent’s daily life can benefit their mental health and help them to understand their emotions.

-She will then meet with the young person for between 1-3 sessions to assess whether she is the right person to support them.
+I will then meet with the young person for between 1-3 sessions to assess whether I am the right person to support them.
 Usually parents will bring their child to the first session and stay for a few minutes.
 Subsequent sessions will be attended by the young person only, if this feels comfortable for the young person.